 - have a better understanding of how domestic abuse affects children (short-term and long-term), even if they are not physically hurt or in the same room when it happens.
 It also details how their lives are improved when the abuse is removed

-- have a better idea about the types of positive behaviour we can expect from ‘Mr Right’ (and what he can expect from us) when we are in a healthy relationship
+- have a better idea about the types of positive behaviour they can expect from ‘Mr Right’ (and what he can expect from her) when in a healthy relationship

 - be better able to recognise the early warning signs of domestic abuse